 These golf professionals are uniquely positioned to create an inviting and welcoming environment for all to enjoy the game of golf.
 They also provide critical instruction to help young participants advance both their golf skill and character development - on and off course.

-A PGA Professional Captain chats with his team
+A PGA Professional Captain speaks with his players

 A team is a collection of eight to twelve players, boys and girls of any ability, who work together during the course of a game against another team.

 Each team is Captained and instructed by a PGA or LPGA Professional and may have the administrative assistance of a parent volunteer/coach to assist in the administration of team business.

 A PGA Jr. League team